 Show the Quality of your Training through Registration

 IPMA strongly believes in localised training to educate project- or programme managers.
 This is why there is no international standardised training.
-Through our MA’s, we do, however, offer registration of training courses and training programmes.
-If you want to know if there are registered courses or programmes in your area, click here.
+Through our Mamber Associations, we do, however, offer registration of Training Courses and Education Programs.
+If you want to know where there are registered courses or programs in your area, click here.

-IPMA Registration in a country implies that the level of competence development opportunity of the registered course/programme is scored by the organiser based on the ICB4 (or – when ICB4 is not implemented yet – on previous versions of National Competence Baselines or the international competence baseline).
-The scoring is verified by the Member Association.
+IPMA Registration in a country implies that the level of competence development opportunity of the registered course/programme is scored by the organizer based on the ICB3 or ICB4, the IPMA Individual Competence Baseline, and that the scoring is verified by the Member Association.
+The applied ICB version is indicated in the list of courses/programs.

-- The registration “IPMA Registered Training Course” is provided to training process of up to 60 hours – including preparation, training session, self-study, and practicing
+- The registration “IPMA Registered Training Course” – in brief Course – is provided to training process of up to 60 hours – including preparation, training session, self-study, and practicing

-- The registration “IPMA Registered Education Programme” is provided to education processes from 60 hours and up to 360 hours – again including preparation, training sessions, self-study, and practicing
+- The registration “IPMA Registered Education Programme” – in brief Program – is provided to education processes from 60 hours and up to 360 hours – again including preparation, training sessions, self-study, and practicing

-- The registration “IPMA Registered Extensive Programme” is provided to education processes from 360 hours and up to 1800 hours – again including preparation, training sessions, self-study, and practicing
+- The registration “IPMA Registered Extensive Programme” – in brief Extensive Program – is provided to education processes from 360 hours and up to 1800 hours – again including preparation, training sessions, self-study, and practicing.

 Australia (AIPM) and the UK (APM) have their own long standing, high quality, registration programmes which differ from IPMA’s.
 Please contact them for registration information: